travelnxt/appacitive-docs/v1.0/index.md

 //Same works for greaterThanEqualTo, greaterThanEqualToDate, greaterThanEqualToDateTime and greaterThanEqualToTime
 //and for lessThan, lessThanDate, lessThanDateTime and lessThanTime
 //and for lessThanEqualTo, lessThanEqualToDate, lessThanEqualToDateTime and lessThanEqualToTime
-// and for equalTo, equalToDate, equalToDateTime, equalToTime
+// and for equalTo, equalToNumber equalToDate, equalToDateTime, equalToTime

 ```